 The internship is based on the state of Florida requirements.
 Candidates will complete a set of competencies designed to prepare them to be effective principals.

-The internship also includes video evaluation of teacher performance, mock interviews, resume building, etc. Graduating students will be eligible for the for the Florida Educational Leadership Test.
+The internship also includes video evaluation of teacher performance, mock interviews, resume building, etc. Graduating students will be eligible for the Florida Educational Leadership Exam.

 State Certification Requirements